mbodm/WAUZ/README.md

 - Windows 64-bit OS

-There are not any special requirements, besides running a Windows 64-bit machine.
+There are not any special requirements, besides using a Windows 64-bit machine.
 All the release builds are compiled with *win-x64* as target platform, assuming you are using some 64-bit Windows (and that's quite likely).

 You can download self-contained .NET app builds, as well as framework-dependent .NET app builds.
 You can find more information about that topic on the [Releases](https://github.com/mbodm/wauz/releases) page.